Tribune Media: Public corporation

 Among other advantages from the merger, including various economies of scale, Tribune's newspapers could now effectively compete for national advertising, as it has grown to become the third largest newspaper group in the country.
 Tribune Media Net, the national advertising sales organization of Tribune Publishing, was established in 2000 to take advantage of the company's expanded scale and scope.
 By 2001, revenues had grown to $5.25 billion.
 However, Tribune needed to pay down some of the debt that it accrued through the Times Mirror purchase; as a result, Tribune moved to sell various non-newspaper holdings operated by Times Mirror.
 Flight information provider Jeppesen Sanderson was sold to Boeing for $1.5 billion in October 2000.
 Also in October, the Institute for International Research purchased AchieveGlobal, a consulting and training firm for $100 million.
 Times Mirror Magazines was sold to Time, Inc. in November of that year for $475 million.
 Tribune divested its Tribune Education division to The McGraw-Hill Companies for $686 million in September 2000.
 After all these sales, Tribune still had $4 billion in long-term debt.
 Tribune started a joint venture with Knight-Ridder, CareerBuilder, that same year.

 After the 2001 September 11 attacks, the media sector suffered a greater decrease in advertising revenue.
 This forced a 10% reduction in staff companywide and a $151.9 million restructuring charge.

 In 2002 and 2003, Tribune Broadcasting bought four additional television stations, increasing its total television holdings to 26 stations, some of which were acquired via trades of the company's radio stations; this left its one-time radio flagship WGN (AM) in Chicago as the company's sole remaining radio station.
-Tribune Publishing purchased the monthly lifestyle publication Chicago from Primedia, Inc. in August 2002.
+Tribune Publishing purchased the monthly lifestyle publication Chicago from Primedia (now Rent Group) in August 2002.
 Hoy, a Spanish language newspaper owned by the company, expanded with the launch of local editions in Chicago (in September 2003) and Los Angeles (in March 2004).

 Tribune also launched daily newspapers targeting younger urban commuters, including the Chicago Tribune's RedEye edition in 2003, followed by an investment in AM New York.
 That same year, Tribune pushed for the FCC to loosen its regulations barring cross-ownership of newspapers and broadcast outlets (television and/or radio) in a single market.
 Tribune would have to sell either a newspaper or television station in Los Angeles, New York City and Hartford while its combination of the Sun-Sentinel and WBZL-TV in Miami/Fort Lauderdale, Florida was given a temporary waiver.
 The FCC granted waivers for the other newspaper-television combinations in June 2003.